minxuanchen/StarterKit/README.md

 i am Minxuan Chen
 Good 2 C U

-All files here are learning materials for Python and R beginers.
+All files here are good learning materials for Python and R beginers.

 * most of the files are my assignments and projects, the rest are materials from the class.